-The beautiful island of La Palma has, unsurprisingly just one D.O, simply named after the island itself.
+The beautiful island of La Palma has, unsurprisingly just one D.O., simply named after the island itself.
 There are currently about 800 hectares under vine, planted along the Atlantic coastline at varying altitudes – anything from 300 to 1,500 meters above sea level.
 Naturally, the higher altitude sites produce the best results, moderating the sub-tropical climate.
-Again, rich soils lie over the organic rock meaning that vine vigour can sometimes be a problem, the growers must work hard to ensure that over-production does not become a problem in these conditions.
+Again, rich soils lie over the organic rock meaning that vine vigor can sometimes be a problem, the growers must work hard to ensure that over-production does not become a problem in these conditions.

-Under the La Palma D.O, three sub-zones exist across the island: Hoyo de Mazo, Fuencaliente and Norte de La Palma.
+Under the La Palma D.O., three sub-zones exist across the island: Hoyo de Mazo, Fuencaliente and Norte de La Palma.
 Light, dry table wines are produced from the Listan Blanco and Bukariego grapes, and heavier, more tannic examples abound from the ubiquitous Negramoll and Listan Negro varieties.
 Mazo in particular, is renowned for its heavy, powerful Negramoll wines.
-In addition, La Palma is one of the last bastions of the classic, sweet Malvasia style dessert wines that fell out of favour in the last century.
+In addition, La Palma is one of the last bastions of the classic, sweet Malvasia style dessert wines that fell out of favor in the last century.
 Some wonderfully pure, rich but not cloying examples can be found on the island, in addition to dryer examples in deference to modern trends!

-The Gran Canaria D.O is perhaps the least exalted of the Canary Islands wine growing regions, although plenty of very drinkable and affordable wines are produced here!
+The Gran Canaria D.O. is perhaps the least exalted of the Canary Islands wine growing regions, although plenty of very drinkable and affordable wines are produced here!
 The appellation is very young, having been legally recognized in 2003 and today covers about 220 hectares of vineyards and 60 wineries/growers.
 The high altitude sites can reach a height of 1,500 meters, again giving that all important moderation of the often balmy summer temperatures.
 The main white varieties are Malvasia, Gual and Listan Blanco, with a smattering of Negra Moll and Listan Negro.
 The majority of the Malvasias tend to be fermented dry, although a few tradition styles are still made.

 Naturally, great variances in wine quality and style exist but in general the dry whites of Gran Canaria are light, fragrant and for very early drinking.
 The young wines of Negramoll and Listan Negro also tend to be light, pale, sweet reds, perfect for a warm summer’s evening.
 The sub-region Monte de Lentiscal is reserved for superior vineyards located on the Tarifa natural reserve at the base of the Pico de Bandama crater.
 These very fertile, rich volcanic soils are mainly planted with Listan Negro and Blanco varieties, yielding good, fruit driven wines.
 Over 90% of the output is red and wines are rarely oaked, giving them an attractive, straightforward fruity characteristic.

-Despite being the smallest – and driest - of the Canary Islands, El Hierro has a long and proud winemaking tradition dating back to the 17th century.
-Over 450 hectares are under vine, covered by the single El Hierro D.O that was recognised in 1994.
+Despite being the smallest – and driest – of the Canary Islands, El Hierro has a long and proud winemaking tradition dating back to the 17th century.
+Over 450 hectares are under vine, covered by the single El Hierro D.O. that was recognized in 1994.
 The person first credited with planting vines on this beautiful island is actually an Englishman, John Hill, who in the 17th century founded an estate concerned with the distillation of spirits from the base wine produced.
 His spirits were in great demand and traded in markets as far away as South America and Cuba.
 Today, the island proudly boasts twelve varieties, planted on very heterogeneous soils that range from clay, marl, sand and some volcanic ash.
-Unlike some of the neighbouring islands, the soils on El Hierro tend to be infertile and poor in nutrients, exactly the right conditions for quality wine growing.
+Unlike some of the neighboring islands, the soils on El Hierro tend to be infertile and poor in nutrients, exactly the right conditions for quality wine growing.
 As with the other island regions, altitude and sites vary greatly.
 The climate is generally temperate, becoming more humid with higher altitudes, where the all important sea breezes are vital.

 Among the white varieties, Pedro Ximenez, Verdello and Malvasia dominate, again some sweet styles remain but the fashion is to currently ferment Malvasia bone-dry.
 Of the reds the rediscovered grape Baboso Negro is causing a stir with winemakers, as in the right hands it is capable of producing dense, powerful reds of real ageing potential.
 Traditionally, grapes like Baboso would have been blended but younger winemakers are increasingly pioneering varietal wines of Listan Negro and Baboso – yet another example of the Canary Island’s winemakers refusing to rest on their laurels!